 - Not using tape to mask off plastics and other components

-- Using too much or too little cutting compound
+- Using too much or too little rubbing compound

 - Not fully cleaning the vehicle beforehand